HaydenElza/blog/_posts/2021-09-09-plpython-path.md

 $$ LANGUAGE plpython3u;
 ~~~

-Now you can the paths by running a select query with the function:
+Now you can list the paths by running a select query with the function:

 ~~~sql
 SELECT UNNEST(python_path());